michalporeba/fluttery/README.md

 3. [Unit Converter](./unit_converter/) - A simple unit converter.
 4. [Timer](./timer/) - Timer example - two pages.
 Caused issues with CocoaPods. *(For now I am giving up, as it is not time to wrestle with stuff like that)*.
 5. [State](./state/) - A group of solutions experimenting with state management approaches.
 It is based, and has been inspired on Google I/O 2019 demo - Pragmatic State Management in Flutter.
+6. [Fizz Buzz] - a stream implementation of a classic fizz buzz problem.

 # Useful resources